 What to Expect When China Liberalizes Its Capital AccountWhen China joined the World Trade Organization in December 2001, it marked a watershed for the world economy.
 Ten years from now, the opening of China’s capital account and the financial integration that will unfold will be viewed as a milestone of similar importance.

-The Chinese housing market has grown rapidly following its liberalization in the 1990s, generating significant economic activity and demand for base metals.
+The Evolution of the Chinese Housing Market and Its Impact on Base Metal PricesThe Chinese housing market has grown rapidly following its liberalization in the 1990s, generating significant economic activity and demand for base metals.
 In this paper, we discuss the evolution of the Chinese housing market and quantify its importance for the overall Chinese economy and its linkages to base metal prices.

-The International Monetary Fund (IMF, or the Fund) has undergone a number of significant policy changes and reforms in the wake of the global financial crisis.
+The Role of the International Monetary Fund in the Post-Crisis WorldThe International Monetary Fund (IMF, or the Fund) has undergone a number of significant policy changes and reforms in the wake of the global financial crisis.
 Most notably, in December 2015, the United States approved long-delayed legislation to increase the representation of developing countries in the Fund’s governance structure.

 Explaining and Forecasting Inflation in Emerging Markets: The Case of MexicoThe authors apply existing inflation models that have worked well in industrialized countries to Mexico, an emerging market that has recently moved to adopt an inflation-targeting framework for monetary policy.
 They compare the performance of these models with a mark-up model that has been used extensively to analyze inflation in Mexico.